Celebrating One Year of Growing Out My Gray Hair

 Aside from the mental benefits of ditching the dye, there are others too:

 Physical: My newly silver hair is MUCH healthier!

 Over the years, I had been losing clumps of hair in the shower every time I washed my hair.
 And when I brushed my hair, a TON of hair would come out.

 I figured this was just because I was getting older and my hormones were out of whack.

 But since I stopped dyeing, I’m hardly losing any hair!
 In fact, I’m seeing a lot of new growth near my temples.

-Before I started dyeing, my natural hair was shiny and smooth.
+Before I started dyeing my gray hair, my natural hair was shiny and smooth.
 But after years of

 But now that I’ve stopped dyeing, I’m surprised and happy to say my new growth is very shiny and smooth.
 Sometimes I still get a little